quasar098/ictf-archive/README.md

 keep in mind that some of the files discord has deleted from their cache, so i was not able to download them. you may be able to find this online; this is left as an OSINT exercise for the reader (sorry lol). these files are listed in unrecovered.txt.

-if you truly cannot find it, do not contact me asking for help.
+if you are confused on a step, do not contact me for help

+if you strongly believe there is a missing file or a file with the wrong name, then it is contacting me is permissible

 ## todo

 - rounds before round 9 do manually

-- sort through the rest of the rounds

 - save challenge descriptions and authors (?)